We’ve all heard the expression—“Money can’t buy happiness.” That may not be completely true.

 Almost as soon as we descended, I could see a group of five giant manta rays hovering over the shallow sand like silent UFOs—streams of sunlight shooting through the crystal-clear water.
 The mantas stuck around for nearly 45 minutes—sometimes coming so close to investigate that their graceful wings brushed up against my skin.

-The experience was so surreal and profound that I found myself welling up in my scuba mask.
+The experience was so surreal and profound that I found myself overcome with emotion.

 Why was this experience so powerful for me?